cs10/su25/syllabus.md

 ### Discussion Worksheet Extensions

 - An extension request will automatically extend your discussion worksheet submission deadline and will be due the day of following discussion section at 11:59PM.
-For example, if the worksheet was due on 1/30, it is now due on 2/06.
+For example, if the worksheet was due on THU 6/26, it is now due on 7/01.

 ## Lateness Penalties